 Key takeaways

-Without insurance, Zepbound costs $1,086.37 for a one-month supply, but insurance and discount cards can help bring the cost down.
+Without insurance, Zepbound can cost $299–$1,086.37 for a one-month supply, but insurance and discount cards can help lower the cost.

 The Zepbound Savings Card can bring the cost of Zepbound with insurance down to as low as $25 for a one- or three-month prescription.

-Zepbound (tirzepatide) is a once-weekly injectable medication for weight loss, prescribed in combination with diet and exercise.
-While the drug can produce impressive slim-down results, achieving such effects might come with a considerable price tag.
-Without insurance, Zepbound costs more than $1,000 per month.
+Without insurance, Zepbound (tirzepatide) costs anywhere from $299 to over $1,000 per month.
 And with insurance?
 It can still stretch beyond pocket change.
-The good news, however, is that there are plenty of ways to save on the medication, regardless of your insurance coverage or lack thereof.
+The good news, however, is that there are plenty of ways to save on the weight loss medication, regardless of your insurance coverage or lack thereof.

 Below, we break down the cost of Zepbound with and without insurance, compare these prices to those of other drugs like Wegovy (semaglutide), and share savings tips for your monthly refill.